 You can configure the function of the four keys surrounding the Trackball according to the current mode (pointer or position).
 For example, in pointer mode you can have Right Click, Left Click, Flip and Ball Mode mapped while in position mode you could have Flip, Next, Ortho Toggle and Ball Mode mapped.
 The Trackball keys are assigned in the Track Ball pane of the User Preferences window; see Figure 4.3, "The Track Ball pane of the User Preferences window".

 Figure 4.3.
-The Track Ball pane of the User Preferences window tilt, not both at the same time.
-This can be useful for accurately setting fixtures.
+The Track Ball pane of the User Preferences window

 The following navigation functions are available: